1.3 About Deno

 Sandboxing

-This rigorous sandboxing technique enhances Deno's security posture significantly.
-When a Deno process is initiated, it doesn't inherit all the permissions of the user running it.
-Access privileges can be configured broadly or with fine granularity, resembling the concept of running Deno within a container, but without needing an actual container infrastructure.
-This ingenious approach ensures a highly secure environment for Deno's operation.
+Deno's rigorous sandboxing technique significantly enhances its security posture.
+When a Deno process is initiated, it does not inherit the user's permissions, and access privileges can be configured broadly or with fine granularity.
+This approach creates a highly secure environment for Deno's operation, similar to running within a container without the need for actual container infrastructure.

 Typescript support